 Due to the high bar that it sets, professional certification makes you more valuable to an employer over other colleagues.
 Certification demonstrates an enhanced understanding of technical concepts, thus a LEED Certification could open doors to new job opportunities.

 Some use professional certification programs as an alternative, or in addition to, higher education.
-According to Robert Half, a professional staffing and recruiting agency, industry-specific certifications like the ones Everblue trains for (LEED, BPI, RESNET, NABCEP, PMP) “bring the most value” in terms of marketability and salary increases.
+According to Robert Half, a professional staffing and recruiting agency, industry-specific certifications like the ones Everblue trains for (LEED, BPI, RESNET, NABCEP) “bring the most value” in terms of marketability and salary increases.

 The Skills Gap is Real